TagStudioDev/TagStudio/CONTRIBUTING.md

   - macOS: 12.0+
   - Linux: TBD
 - Avoid use of unnecessary logging statements in final submitted code.
-- Code should not cause unreasonable slowdowns to the program outside of a progress-indicated task.
+- Code should not cause unreasonable slowdowns to the program outside a progress-indicated task.

 #### Git/GitHub Specifics